Thursday, October 4, 2018

 On being talkative in the workplace

-Ferdie is a talkative department manager, he talks and shares with his subordinates anything that he wants to share.
-Even topics of no importance he shares.
-What he doesn’t know is his subordinates are not interested to hear about what he shares because it distracts their work focus.
+Ferdie is a talkative department manager.
+He talks and shares with his subordinates anything that he wants to share, even topics of no importance.
+What he doesn’t know is that his subordinates are not interested in hearing what he shares because it distracts them from their work.

-Many managers and even ordinary workers are talkative in the workplace.
-They share topics that are not anymore meant to be shared and topics of no importance.
-For example, family matters; should it be shared in the workplace environment?
+Many managers, and even ordinary workers, are talkative in the workplace.
+They share topics that are no longer meant to be shared, and topics of no importance.
+For example, family matters—should these be shared in the workplace?
 Of course not!

-What is to be shared or talked about in the workplace are work related topics no more no less.
-This simply means that there should be less talk but more work in the workplace.
-Many of us are talkative in the workplace.
-For the simple reason that we want to impress our subordinates and colleagues about what we know but it ends with the talk.
-We don't actually do what we say we would do, we don't put action into our words; talk is cheap.
+What should be shared or talked about in the workplace are work-related topics, no more, no less.
+This simply means that there should be less talk and more work in the workplace.
+Many of us are talkative at work for the simple reason that we want to impress our subordinates and colleagues with what we know, but it ends with the talk.
+We don't actually do what we say we will do; we don't put action into our words.
+Talk is cheap.

-We also want to project power, knowledge and influence by being talkative.
-However, the more we talk the more we expose ourselves even our hidden ignorance and incompetence we expose by being talkative.
+We also want to project power, knowledge, and influence by being talkative.
+However, the more we talk, the more we expose ourselves—even our hidden ignorance and incompetence.

-We have to remember that the less we talk the less we commit mistakes and the less we talk the more powerful, admirable and mysterious we appear.
+We have to remember that the less we talk, the fewer mistakes we commit, and the less we talk, the more powerful, admirable, and mysterious we appear.

 Are you talkative in your workplace? – Marino J. Dasmarinas